 Hi friends!
 Sorry to have been so MIA lately.
 It’s been a crazy summer.
 Life hasn’t slowed down, but I’ve missed blogging and so’ve recommitted to writing here as often as possible.
 I’ve gotten a lot of requests for book reviews while I’ve been gone.
 I had no idea you guys were enjoying those so much!
 I’m reading so much these days that it’s not feasible to review every book I read.
-So, I just wanted to share some of my favorite books that I’ve read in the last few months.
+So, I just wanted to share some of my summer reading highlights from the last few months.

 The Royal We by Heather Cocks and Jessica Morgan

 I read The Royal We earlier this summer right before I went to London.
 It’s basically William and Kate’s love story with a rom com treatment.
 I know it sounds fluffy, but it’s actually really well written and there’s great character development.
 It’s been a long time since I read a piece of fiction that had me so invested in the characters, and I’d recommend it to anyone.

 Rich People Problems by Kevin Kwan

 Rich People Problems is the third and final book in one of my favorite series, Crazy Rich Asians.
 The series follows the lives of a fabulously wealthy family in Singapore — it’s a very satirical look at a world of insane wealth, with kind of a Jane Austen feel.
 I like Rich People Problems the least out of the three books in the series, but it’s still one of the funniest books I’ve read this year.